strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 2. On the Integrate your app section:

 * Under Hosted authentication pages, select **Use the Cognito Hosted UI**.
-* Under Initial app client, select **Confidential client**.
+* Under Initial app client, select **Other - A custom app.
+Choose your own grant, auth flow, and client-secret settings.**
 * Enter an app name, like *Sonar-app*.
 * Ensure **Generate a client secret** is selected under Client secret.
 * Under Allowed callback URLs, enter `https://localhost/oidc`

 3. Scroll to the bottom and click **Create user pool**.

-After you've created the user pool and you've been redirected to the User pools page, click the user pool you've just created.
+4. After you've created the user pool and you've been redirected to the User pools page, click the user pool you've just created.

-Make a note of the **User Pool ID** and **AWS region**.
-Go to the App integration tab and scroll down to the App client list.
-Click the app name, and on the app client page, copy the **Client ID** and **Client secret**.
+5. Make a note of the **User Pool ID** and **AWS region**.
+6. Go to the App integration tab and scroll down to the App client list.
+Click the app name.
+7. On the app client page, copy the **Client ID** and **Client secret**.

-In the **Users** section, click the **Create user** button and follow the instructions.
-Make a note of the email address you used for the username.
+8. Go back to the user pool page.
+In the **Users** section, click **Create user** and follow the instructions.
+9. Make a note of the email address you used for the username, as this will be the user that is granted permissions by the Amazon Verified Permissions policy in the next section.

 ### Configure Maverics to use your Amazon Cognito User Pool as the IDP